ros/catkin/doc/user_guide/introduction.rst

 .. highlight:: catkin-sh

-Catkin helps building ROS packages by leveraging the cmake tool that has for years been the most used C++ build framework.
+Catkin helps building ROS packages by leveraging the CMake tool that has for years been the most used C++ build framework.
 The focus of catkin is C++ and python based packages.

-Users experienced with cmake should feel right at home with catkin.
+Users experienced with CMake should feel right at home with catkin.

 .. contents::